SurajKamal24/mcia-materials/Designing application with anypoint connectors/README.md

  - A redelivery policy can be configured on the event source to specify the number of the time the same event can be processed by the flow before raising a REDELIVERY_EXHAUSTED error.
 Can't be configured on the scheduler
  - Reliability pattern for non-transactional system.
 Splits the processing between acquistion flow and processing flow using the persistent queues

+### Questions
+ - How could a mule application kickoff processing when a file is created - On new or updated file
+ - What is watermark and where its stored